shpj123/BA/README.md

 Monte Carlo simulation
-script for the comparison using empirical data is on Github (Pan, 2020).
+script for the comparison using empirical data